 However, experts believe that you can improve your approach to GDPR if you do employ a DPO.
 And considering GDPR affects every organisation that processes personal data for EU citizens, it might be time to read the small print.

-Who needs a DPO?
+Who needs a Data Protection Officer?

 Public bodies include healthcare, educational, emergency services and governmental organisations, all of whom come under the requirement to appoint a dedicated DPO, with the specific responsibilities and functions defined by the new regulation.
 The regulations are also likely to apply to private companies that carry out public functions, or deliver public services such as water, public transportation, energy and housing.